LONI Usage Policy

 2.1 Proposal Requirements

-A request for an allocation requires that a formal proposal be submitted via the LONI web interface to the LRAC.
+All requests for an allocation are made via the LONI web interface to the LRAC.
+Small allocations require only the data requested on the form.
+Large allocations must attach a more extensive proposal in PDF format.
 The proposal is expected to be 5 pages or less, and concentrate on justifying the computational resources requested.
 The following outline should be followed:

 - Problem Statement - section limited to 1 page, or less, describing the desired outcomes of the project.